ethersphere/swarm-docs/blog/poc3.md

 ## FUSE support

-[FUSE](http://swarm-guide.readthedocs.io/en/latest/usage.html#FUSE), enables users to integrate Swarm data directly into their local file systems (only on Linux and Mac).
+[FUSE](http://swarm-guide.readthedocs.io/en/latest/usage.html#FUSE) enables users to integrate Swarm data directly into their local file systems (only on Linux and Mac).
 Using this system, users can "mount a Swarm manifest" as if it were a regular directory.
 It supports file system read and write operations, in which all content is automatically synced with the Swarm.
 In future, combining FUSE with Swarm Mutable Resources, it should be possible, for example, to sync your entire home folder between devices - the backend to a decentralised storage with Dropbox-like functionality.

 ## Encryption support

 Swarm 0.3 comes with built-in [*encryption*](http://swarm-guide.readthedocs.io/en/latest/usage.html#Encryption) allowing for secure uploads of private data.
-With the planned implementation of *Access Control Trees*, we will have the ability to upload a directory privately and still 'share' a subdirectory with specific peers.
+The way encryption works users can upload a directory privately and still 'share' a subdirectory with specific peers.

+Access Control Trees (Swarm 0.3.2) will offer an API for users to manage access to content independently of publishing it.
+Granted access will work across versions of resources.

 # The year ahead